 “11:55…almost midnight.
 Enough time for one more story.”

-The Fog (1980) is one of the best horror movies to emerge from the golden era that was the late 1970s and early 1980s.
+The result is one of the best horror movies to emerge from the golden era, which was the late 1970s and early 1980s.
 Carpenter and Hill brought back a few stars from Halloween, including Jamie Lee Curtis and Nancy Kyes, and augmented the cast with talented heavy hitters, such as Janet Leigh, Adrienne Barbeau, Tom Atkins, James Canning, Charles Cyphers, and Hal Holbrook.
 Together, these talented actors and storytellers tell the tale of mariners betrayed by a town.

-Meet Antonio Bay, a small California coastal town, which could just as easily be located in New England, North Carolina, or along any slice of United States coastline.
-And maybe that is part The Fog’s allure – that you can easily imagine the locale as Cape Cod or any other coastal location.
+Meet Antonio Bay, a small California coastal town which could just as easily be located in New England, North Carolina, or along any slice of the United States coastline.
+And maybe that’s part of the film’s allure, that you can easily imagine the locale as Cape Cod or any other coastal location.